We read the famous words in the American Declaration of Independence:

-The year of Jubilee was just one of the many ways God went about telling us what our hearts intuitively long for is what He has prepared for us: freedom!
+The year of Jubilee was just one of the many ways God went about telling us that what our hearts intuitively long for is exactly what He has prepared for us: freedom!
 We should always be vigilant to protect that freedom.
 And that is what is happening with Paul in Galatians 1.
-The year of Jubilee is here for Paul.
-It is Jesus.
+And that is what Paul defended in Galatians 2:15-21.
+The year of Jubilee, of true freedom, is here for Paul.
+And it is Jesus.
 And nothing should cause us to go back, nothing should shake our resolve to stand up for that freedom.
 The blood of Jesus Christ won freedom.
 And it belongs to everyone, regardless of race or past sin, who calls on the name of the Lord.

 Let us ring out the truth about God's grace as we consider "The True Believer's Declaration of Independence."